ConjurTech/slate/source/includes/api/_authentication.html.md

-# Authentication
+## Authentication

-As a decentralised exchange, Switcheo does not use passwords or API keys.
+As a non-custodian exchange, Switcheo does not use passwords or API keys as we do not have custody of user funds.
 Instead, authentication is done by signing the **request payload** _or_ **blockchain transaction** using the **blockchain-specific** digital signature with the user's private key.

+### Overview

 Currently, all supported blockchains uses the ellipitic curve digital signature algorithim (ECDSA).
 However, the curves and hashing algorithim used for each blockchain differ slightly per blockchain.